open-policy-agent/eopa/docs/enterprise-opa/tutorials/decision-logs/kafka-splunk.md

 ---
 sidebar_position: 5
 sidebar_label: Logging decisions to Kafka and Splunk
-title: Logging decisions to Kafka and Splunk | Enterprise OPA
+title: Logging decisions to Kafka and Splunk | EOPA
 ---

 <!-- TODO: Split into "to Kafka", "to Splunk" tutorials -->

 Every policy evaluation requested by an API client leads to a decision log entry.
-In Enterprise OPA, these decision logs are handled differently from OPA:
+In EOPA, these decision logs are handled differently from OPA:

 1. Multiple, and new, sinks are available.
 2. Buffering is configurable.